Pavlouha/simulator_project/README.md

 WORK IN PROGRESS

-I am ashamed for this bad code, sorry =(
+I am ashamed of this bad code, sorry =(